remi-delannoy/dotfiles/README.md

 3. start neovim and download the packages with the commmand :PlugInstall, keep them up to date with :PlugUpdate
 4. restart neovim and enjoy

-**Note that some auto formating/compiling requires other programs/scripts and might not work out of the box on any m-achine**
+**Note that some auto formating/compiling requires other programs/scripts and might not work out of the box on any machine**

 ## I don't want to RTFM
 - leader = comma